BrianLongGit/PacificLifeQnABot/README.md

 Feel free to ask it anything!

-Here are some questions I trained it you can ask:
+Here are some questions I trained the bot you can ask:

 Tell me about yourself